 - Breathable lightweight clothing – instead of sunscreen, we like to wear long-sleeve microlight shirts.
-It keep us cool while blocking the sun.
+It keeps us cool while blocking the sun.

-- oft cooler – We like having snacks and drinks cold, so a collapasble cooler is easy to transport and keeps your snacks fresh.
+- Soft cooler – We like having snacks and drinks cold, so a collapsible cooler is easy to transport and keeps your snacks fresh.

 - Steripen – You can drink the water in Arizona, but We like to carry a Steripen to purify water from streams and rivers if we are hiking.
 That way you can fill your water bottle without the worry of parasites.

-- Hat – A sun hat is a must when hiking in the hot weather.
+- Hat – A sun hat is a must when hiking in hot weather.